Where to Stay in Plaka Athens for 2025: The Old City

 A77 Suites

-The property has 12 sound-proofed stylish decorated suites and an open terrace with inspiring views, a truly fantastic place to stay.
+The property has 12 sound-proofed, stylishly decorated suites and an open terrace with inspiring views, a truly fantastic place to stay.

-Check out availability and prices for A77 Suites on Booking or Expedia.
+Check out availability and prices for A77 Suites on Booking.

 Nearby sites: